pingcap/docs/benchmark/benchmark-sysbench-v5.1.0-vs-v5.0.2.md

 ### Parameter configuration

-TiDB v5.1.0 and v5.0.2 use the same configuration.
+TiDB v5.1.0 and TiDB v5.0.2 use the same configuration.

 #### TiDB parameter configuration